Azeris and ethnic Armenians fight as Russia, U.S. and France seek ceasefire | Law-Order

 Stanislav Zas, who heads the Collective Security Treaty Organisation (CSTO) that groups Russia and five other former Soviet republics, gave no details when he said it could intervene if Armenia's sovereignty were threatened.
 But he said the group did not welcome any actions by Turkey and other countries that were aimed at fostering peace.

-Azerbaijan say 31 Azeri civilians have been killed and 154 wounded since Sept.
-27 but have not disclosed information about military casualties.
-Nagorno-Karabakh said 350 of its military personnel and 19 civilians have been killed.
+Azerbaijan says 31 Azeri civilians have been killed and 154 wounded since Sept.
+27 but has not disclosed information about military casualties.
+Nagorno-Karabakh says 350 of its military personnel and 20 civilians have been killed.

 Azeri President Ilham Aliyev's main demand for a ceasefire is for Armenia to set a timetable for a withdrawal from Nagorno-Karabakh and surrounding Azeri territories.
 Armenia has ruled out a withdrawal from territory it considers its historic homelands.
 It has also accused Turkey of military involvement in the conflict and sending in mercenaries, allegations denied by Ankara.